 How beautiful it is to hear the repeated section of a Late-Baroque (or Early-Classical) piece elaborated with well thought out ornamentation!
-However these ornamentations of the repeats are not notated by the composer.
-If you haven’t yet heard Christophe Coin’s Vivaldi Cello Sonatas (or Rachel Podger’s Mozart Violin Sonatas), you have an enormous pleasure to look forward to and a perfect illustration of the delights and expressive power of unnotated ornamentation!
+These ornamentations of the repeats are, however, not notated by the composer.
+If you haven’t yet heard Christophe Coin’s Vivaldi Cello Sonatas (or Rachel Podger’s Mozart Violin Sonatas), you have an enormous pleasure to look forward to and a perfect illustration of the delights and expressive power of un-notated ornamentation!

 AMBIGUOUS NOTATION OF GRACE NOTES